reganlosey/tic-tac-toe/README.md

 - This project, as difficult as it was, really helped me put a lot of pieces together in the sense of connecting the data model to the DOM.

 - The satisfaction of getting the draw function to fire was great.
-Initially the trouble was figuring out that the draw function needed to meet both conditions of the winning combination not being met *and* the turns taken being at a total of nine gave me some trouble at first.
+Initially the trouble was figuring out that the draw function needed to meet both conditions of the winning combination not being met *and* the turns taken being at a total of nine.

 - Playing with CSS was a lot of fun this time around, specifically once I had gotten all of the functionality in place and could actually play the game.
 Any time that I spent playing with the CSS before that point felt like productive procrastination.